 We have different types of variables in php as other programming language.

-The first one introduced here is ‘Boolean Variables’ which can hold only the value ‘True’ or ‘False.’
-It is useful for saving whether or not a setting, an operation or etc is defined or done when it is needed.
+The first one introduced here is ‘Boolean Variables’, which can hold only the value ‘True’ or ‘False.’
+It is useful for saving whether or not a setting, an operation, etc. is defined or done when it is needed.
 As it comes in the future, you can use them in conditional expressions.
-Here is another example
+Here is another example.

 Echo $con; echo $Private;

-When you run the page the only thing that you see is ‘1’.
-Because the ‘true’ value equals to ‘1’ and ‘false’ value equals to nothing or in some cases to 0.
-Another usage of this variable is to save a function returned value.
-If the answer comes from a function is ‘true’ the ‘true’ value will be saved to your variable or if the reverse happens the ‘false’ value will be saved.
+When you run the page, the only thing that you see is ‘1’.
+Because the ‘true’ value equals to ‘1’ and the ‘false’ value equals nothing or, in some cases, to 0.
+Another usage of this variable is to save a function’s returned value.
+If the answer comes from a function is ‘true’, the ‘true’ value will be saved in your variable, or if the reverse happens, the ‘false’ value will be saved.
 You’ll learn about functions widely in the future.

 echo (int) isset($a2); echo (int) isset($a1)

-Another variable that we often see is ‘integer’ variable.
-It covers a wide range of true numbers (32 or 64 bit) without any point between them.
+Another variable that we often see is the ‘integer’ variable.
+It covers a wide range of true numbers (32 or 64 bits) without any points between them.
 It can hold negative, hexadecimal and octal numbers, too.
 Here are some examples:

 $int1= 2045 // Positive number